MachineLearningJournalClub/LearningNLP/PaperArchive.md

       <ul>
         <li><a href="#word-embedding">Word embedding</a></li>
           <ul>
-        <li><a href="#why-can-computers-understand-natural-language-the-structuralist-image-of-language-behind-word-embeddings">Why Can Computers Understand Natural Language The Structuralist Image of Language Behind Word Embeddings</a></li>
+        <li><a href="#why-can-computers-understand-natural-language?-the-structuralist-image-of-language-behind-word-embeddings">Why Can Computers Understand Natural Language?
+The Structuralist Image of Language Behind Word Embeddings</a></li>
           </ul>
       </ul>
     </li>